Lophophora Williamsii Regional Variety Cacti

 At this age they all appear nearly identical, it is in their later years that they may begin to exhibit a physical appearance unique to a specific region.

 Lophophora williamsii is a solitary or (rarely) caespitose, spineless cactus.
 Glaucous green, dull bluish or greyish green, very succulent, globular, top-shaped, or somewhat flattened up to 6 cm tall, 12 cm diameter, with a woolly top; The subterranean portion of the stem, which is as wide as the aerial portion, extends several cm below the surface of the ground and transitions smoothly into a large taproot which may extend over 25 cm below ground level.
 (5 when young) 7 to 13 (very rarely 4 or 14 ) broad, rounded, straight, or spiralled, often tuberculate, sometimes irregular and indistinct, with transverse furrows.Round spineless, bearing flowers only when young with some bunches of long erect, matted, wooly greyish hairs, up to 1 cm long.

 Size: ~2.2 cm

 The cactus will be a mixed regional variety Lophophora cactus.

 If a variety becomes mixed up, or the tag is lost, it is considered “mixed”.
-The Lophophora cactus received could be any one of the 5 regional varieties.
-(Hulzache, San Antonio, La Popa, Higueras, Loma De Verde)
+The Lophophora cactus received could be any one of the regional varieties listed.
+(Hulzache, San Antonio, La Popa, Higueras, Loma De Verde or others. )